-MEASURES, BASELINES, For the Regional Workforce System: AND TARGETS Education Credentials (How We Will Measure - 84 percent of the region's population 25 years and older will hold an education credential Progress Toward Achieving Results) - 39 percent of the region's population 25 years and older will hold a post-secondary degree nesurcey - 24 percent of those pursuing an education credential will earn one Job Creation - 3.23 million individuals will be employed in the region, reflecting the addition of 254,202 jobs created since 2018 For Workforce Solutions: Market Share - 31,500 region's employers will use Workforce Solutions Customer Loyalty -65 percent of employers using Workforce Solutions will be repeat customers Education Credentials - 76 percent of individual customers pursuing an education credential will earn one Job Creation - 3,500 new jobs will be created as a direct result of Workforce Solutions' partnering with other business organizations MEASURES, Employment BASELINES, - 78 percent of individual customers will be employed after leaving Workforce Solutions AND TARGETS (continued) Earnings (continued) - 37 percent of individual customers leaving Workforce Solutions will have earnings gains of at least 20 percent STRATEGIES (How We Will We help employers meet their human resource needs and people build careers, so both can compete in the global economy, by: Achieve Results) 1 Duilding maintaining and continually improving a high quality value add system that Building, maintaining, and continually improving a high-quality, value-add system that serves employers and people Providing skilled workers for employers in critical industries 3.
-Contributing to high-quality, life-long learning for individuals Delivering accurate and timely career and labor market data Using our resources to leverage the larger system 6.
-Meeting the requirements of our funding sources o.
-Meeting the requirements of our funding sources
+For the Regional Workforce System: Education Credentials - 84 percent of the region's population 25 years and older will hold an education credential - 39 percent of the region's population 25 years and older will hold a post-secondary degree - 24 percent of those pursuing an education credential will earn one Job Creation - 3.23 million individuals will be employed in the region, reflecting the addition of 254,202 jobs created since 2018 For Workforce Solutions: Market Share - 31,500 region's employers will use Workforce Solutions 51,500 region's employers win use workjoree solutions Customer Loyalty -65 percent of employers using Workforce Solutions will be repeat customers Education Credentials - 76 percent of individual customers pursuing an education credential will earn one Job Creation - 3,500 new jobs will be created as a direct result of Workforce Solutions' partnering with other business organizations Employment - 78 percent of individual customers will be employed after leaving Workforce Solutions Earnings - 37 percent of individual customers leaving Workforce Solutions will have earnings gains of at least 20 percent We help employers meet their human resource needs and people build careers, so both can compete in the global economy, by: 1 Duilding maintaining and continually improving a high quality value add system that 1.
+Building, maintaining, and continually improving a high-quality, value-add system that serves employers and people 2.
+Providing skilled workers for employers in critical industries 3.
+Contributing to high-quality, life-long learning for individuals 4.
+Delivering accurate and timely career and labor market data 5.
+Using our resources to leverage the larger system Meeting the requirements of our funding sources